Best Golf Wedges for Mid Handicappers Review

 |

-Best Golf Wedges for Mid Handicappers Review
+The 7 Best Golf Wedges for Mid Handicappers Reviews

 If you’re not quite sure how to go about buying the top rated golf wedge for mid handicappers, feel free to read through our reviews of the seven most popular mid handicap wedges.

-The Cleveland 588 RTX 2.0 is definitely one of the most popular golf wedges for mid handicappers, and with good reason.
 For a start, it’s got a very accessible bounce, and you’ll recognize the varieties by the dots on the sole (one dot – low, two dots – mid, and three dots – high, respectively), while the actual bounce will be marked on the hosel.

 The lofts range from 46 to 60, but unless you’re a low handicapper or at least under 15, you might want to go with the CB in 46 and 50 (PW and GW, respectively), and then switch to Blade for higher lofts.